JasmineKhalimova/Ecommerce_App_MERN_Stack/README.md

 - cors: for providing a Connect/Express middleware that can be used to enable CORS with various options. npm install cors

+- Install Braintree for the payment systems npm i braintree
 Then go to your terminal and run: npm install

 *Note Node executes whatever is in app.js to execute the app: node app.json